jayrajroshan/Articles/PoA.md

     geth --datadir /your-directory/blockchain/data/1node account new

 You will be prompted to enter a password for this account, enter a suitable password and remember it.
 The account will then be created and we'll get a public address of the key.
 This address will be used to identify the account on the network.
 Keep a note of this address, you can copy this and store it in a txt file.
 Now we'll make a key.txt file for storing the password we used, this will be later used to unlock the account so that we can use it for transactions.
 We'll go to the folder 1node where the data for node 1 is kept and make a file called key.txt, put the password in and save it.
+We'll use the nano text editor, you can use your favorite text editor.

     cd 1node
     nano key.txt